 FATCA generally imposes a 30 per cent. withholding tax on certain U.S.-source payments to certain non-US persons that do provide certification of their compliance with IRS rules to disclose the identity of their US owners and account holders (if any) or establish a basis for exemption for such disclosure.
 The Issuer or an investor's broker or custodian may be subject to FATCA and, as a result, may be required to obtain certification from investors that they have complied with FATCA disclosure requirements or have established a basis for exemption from FATCA.
-If an investor does not provide the Issuer or the relevant broker or custodian with such certification, the Issuer and the Guarantor or other withholding agent could be required to withhold U.S. tax on U.S.-source income (if any) paid pursuant to the Certificates.
+If an investor does not provide the Issuer or the relevant broker or custodian with such certification, the

+Issuer and the Guarantor or other withholding agent could be required to withhold U.S. tax on U.S.-source income (if any) paid pursuant to the Certificates.
 In certain cases, the Issuer or the relevant broker or custodian could be required to close an account of an investor who does not comply with the FATCA certification procedures.

 FATCA IS PARTICULARLY COMPLEX.
-EACH INVESTOR SHOULD CONSULT ITS OWN TAX ADVISER TO OBTAIN A MORE DETAILED EXPLANATION OF FATCA AND TO DETERMINE HOW THIS LEGISLATION MIGHT AFFECT EACH INVESTOR IN ITS PARTICULAR CIRCUMSTANCES;
+EACH INVESTOR SHOULD CONSULT ITS OWN TAX ADVISER TO OBTAIN A MORE DETAILED EXPLANATION OF FATCA AND TO DETERMINE HOW THIS LEGISLATION MIGHT AFFECT EACH INVESTOR IN ITS PARTICULAR CIRCUMSTANCES:

-(hh) U.S. withholding tax
+(cc) U.S. withholding tax

-The Issuer has determined that while the Certificates are linked to US Underlying Equities, the Certificates track a broad-based index that meets the requirements of a "Qualified Index" set forth in applicable regulations under Section 871(m) of the United States Internal Revenue Code, as discussed in the accompanying Base Listing Document under "TAXATION-TAXATION IN THE UNITED STATES OF AMERICA-Section 871(m) of the U.S. Internal Revenue Code of 1986."
+The Issuer has determined that this Certificate is not linked to U.S. Underlying Equities within the meaning of applicable regulations under Section 871(m) of the United States Internal Revenue Code, as discussed in the accompanying Base Listing Document under "TAXATION-TAXATION IN THE UNITED STATES OF AMERICA-Section 871(m) of the U.S. Internal Revenue Code of 1986."
 Accordingly, the Issuer expects that Section 871(m) will not apply to the Certificates.
 Such determination is not binding on the IRS, and the IRS may disagree with this determination.
-Section 871(m) is complex and its application may depend on a Certificate Holder's particular circumstances, including whether a Certificate Holder enters into other transactions with respect to an Underlying Security.
-Certificate Holders should consult with their own tax advisers regarding the potential application of Section 871(m) to the Certificates.
-The Issuer may be restricted in its ability to issue or sell additional Certificates if the status of the underlying index becomes non-qualified in a future year while the Certificate is outstanding; and
+Section 871(m) is complex and its application may depend on a Certificate Holder's particular circumstances.
+Certificate Holders should consult with their own tax advisers regarding the potential application of Section 871(m) to the Certificates; and

-(ii) risk factors relating to the BRRD
+(dd) risk factors relating to the BRRD